 Instead of replacing the door entirely, start by seeing if a fresh coat of paint will be enough to give it an updated look.
 If you are looking for a more permanent fix, a new door is certainly money well spent and will come with an impressive (Return On Investment) ROI.

-Thinking of renting out your property?
+Thinking of flipping an existing rental or renting out your property?